tchojay/LOST/README.md

 eICU Collaborative Research Database: https://eicu-crd.mit.edu/

 ### 4. Databases on BigQuery
 BigQuery is a database system that makes it easy to explore data with Structured Query Language ("SQL").
-There are several datasets on BigQuery available for you to explore, including eicu_crd (the eICU Collaborative Research Database) and mimiciii_clinical (the MIMIC-III Clinical Database).
+There are several datasets on BigQuery available for you to explore, including eicu_crd (the eICU Collaborative Research Database).

-You will also find "derived" databases, which include tables derived from the original data using the code in the eICU and MIMIC code repositories.
-These are helpful if you are looking for something like a sepsis cohort or first day vital signs.
+You will also find "derived" databases, which include tables derived from the original data using the code in the eICU code repositories.

 #### Open BigQuery.